 Votes will be counted by representatives of Broadridge Financial Solutions, Inc., our tabulator for the annual meeting, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
 Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" vote with regard to Proposals 2 and 3.
 Because directors are elected by a plurality of the votes, an abstention will have no effect on the outcome of the vote for Proposal 1.
-Broker non-votes have no effect with regard to Proposal 1, will have the same effect as "Against" vote with regard to Proposals 2 and 3 and will not be counted towards the vote total for any proposal.
+Broker non-votes will have the same effect as an "Against" vote with regard to Proposal 2 and will not be counted towards the vote total for the proposal.
 We expect that our chief financial officer, Mark Perrigo, will be appointed as the inspector of election.